 The second phase of construction includes the construction of D. A. Thomas Road, the recreation area and small craft launch.

-BC Hydro recently installed an air quality monitoring station to provide real-time measurements on air quality, such as smoke, dust, and exhaust.
-Located on Dudley Drive near the shoreline and close to homes, the air quality measuring station will operate during berm construction, and through the first two years of Site C operations.
+Air quality monitor on Dudley Drive: We installed an air quality monitoring station to provide real-time measurements on air quality, such as smoke, dust, and exhaust.
+Located on Dudley Drive near the shoreline and close to homes, the air quality measuring station operated during berm construction, and will continue through the first two years of Site C operations.
 This station is one of five that we have placed throughout the Peace Region.
 Air quality data is shared with the Ministry of Environment and Climate Change, and can be found on their website.

 Construction areas will also be closed due to safety reasons.
 Fencing and signage will be installed.